 Overstimulation

 The parrot may feel overwhelmed by the people or animals in its space.
-If you recently introduced a new parrot to its cage, the original parrot may feel crowded and stressed.
+If you recently introduced a new parrot to its cage, the original parrot may feel crowded and overwhelmed.

-Likewise, inviting guests who talk loudly, interact with the bird, or move about a lot can unsettle the parrot.
-Even forcing the parrot to dance, talk, and interact with you for too long can stress it.
+Likewise, inviting guests who talk loudly, interact with the bird, or move about a lot can unsettle a parrot.
+Even forcing a parrot to dance, talk, and interact with you for too long can stress it.

 Sudden Frights